-This edition was published by Random House for Young Readers on October 12, 1949 in hardcover and has 56 pages.
+It is part of the Bartholomew Cubbins series and is a This fantasy is a hardcover edition that was published by Random House for Young Readers on October 12, 1949 and has 56 pages.

 Another in the Bartholomew Cubbins series revolving around Bartholomew, a page boy in the service of the king.